mrcavalcanti/mosaicoo/GOVERNANCE.md

 ### Technical decisions

 Technical decisions that only affect a single project are made informally by the maintainer of this project, and [rough consensus](#consensus) is assumed.
-Technical decisions that span multiple parts of the Grafana project should be discussed and made on the [Grafana developer mailing list][devs].
+Technical decisions that span multiple parts of the Mosaicoo project should be discussed and made on the [Grafana developer mailing list][devs].

 Decisions are usually made by [rough consensus](#consensus).
 If no consensus can be reached, the matter may be resolved by [majority vote](#majority-vote).

 ### Governance changes

-Changes to this document are made by Grafana Labs.
+Changes to this document are made by Mosaicoo Labs.

 ### Other matters